ElizaKnapp/workshop-repo/25_flask-apache/README.md

 	```
 	sudo service apache2 restart
 	```
+4. You might also have to change the paths of any additional files you reference that are not being imported, such as API keys, images, etc to have all forward slashes (/).
+Also, you might want to change them to absolute paths using by appending `/var/www/<appname>/<appname>/` to the beginning.

 If it still doesn't work, run the following to see what the other errors are
 ```
 sudo cat /var/log/apache2/error.log
 ```

 ## Other